 Although you don’t need a travel credit card to participate in the American Airlines/Hyatt partnership, the right credit card can help you maximize your rewards, boost your status and increase the number of flights and hotel stays you can earn.

-The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and the Citi® / AAdvantage® Executive World Elite™ Mastercard® both offer 2x AAdvantage miles for every dollar spent with American Airlines.
+The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and the Citi® / AAdvantage® Executive World Elite™ Mastercard® both offer 2x AAdvantage miles for every dollar spent with American Airlines on eligible purchases.
 Plus, the Executive World Elite card offers an Elite Qualifying Miles bonus that can help you move into a higher AAdvantage loyalty program tier.

 The World of Hyatt Credit Card offers 4 bonus points per dollar spent at Hyatt hotels, plus one free night each year after your cardmember anniversary (with the opportunity to earn additional free nights) and automatic World of Hyatt Discoverist status.